nasa/cumulus/docs/data-cookbooks/sns.md

 The configured `SfSnsReport` lambda receives the Cumulus message [(as the lambda's task input)](../workflows/input_output.html#2-resolve-task-input) and is responsible for publishing the message to the sftracker SNS Topic.
 But before it publishes the message, `SfSnsReport` makes a determiniation about the workflow status and adds an additional metadata key to the message at `message.meta.status`.

 First it determines whether the workflow has finished by looking for the `sfnEnd` key in the `config` object.
-If the workflow has finished it checks to see if it has failed by searching the input message for a non-empty `exception` object.
+If the workflow has finished, it checks to see if it has failed by searching the input message for a non-empty `exception` object.
 The lambda updates the `message.meta.status` with `failed` or `completed` based on that result.
 If the workflow is not finished the lambda sets `message.meta.status` to `running`.

-This means that subscribers to the sftracker SNS Topic can expect to find the published message by parsing the json string representation of the message found in the [SNS event](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html#eventsources-sns) at `Records[].Sns.Message` and examining the `meta.status` value.
+This means that subscribers to the sftracker SNS Topic can expect to find the published message by parsing the JSON string representation of the message found in the [SNS event](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html#eventsources-sns) at `Records[].Sns.Message` and examining the `meta.status` value.
+The value found at `Records[0].Sns.Message` will be a stringified version of the workflow's Cumulus message with the status metadata attached.